SPECIAL

 5.

-a variation of your company name before you can and then attempts
+variation of your company name before you can and then attempts to sell

-to sell it back to you for an outrageous amount.
-Fear of being
+it back to you for an outrageous amount.
+Fear of being victimized by

-victimized by the above scenarios causes many companies to spend
+the above scenarios causes many companies to spend thousands to recover

-thousands to recover names that were overlooked when they initially
+names that were overlooked when they initially registered their domain

 Can this really happen?
 Is this legal?